mrkkrp/markkarpov.com/tutorial/megaparsec.md

 pItem = lexeme (some (alphaNumChar <|> char '-')) <?> "list item"
 ```

-Let's load the code into GHCi and try it with the help of `parseTest`
+Let's load the code into GHCi and try it with the help of the built-in
-built-in:
+`parseTest`:

 ```
 λ> parseTest (pItemList <* eof) ""